AMA Superbike Championship: The 750cc Era & The Homologation Specials (1983 - 2002)

 AMA Superbike throughout 1990’s was highly competitive, with 5 different manufacturers and 8 different riders winning Championships.
 The same could not be said for World Superbike, where Ducati won the Championship every year except for 1993 and 1997.
 The rules in World Superbike, similar to those established by AMA Superbike, permitted two cylinder engines to displace up to 1000cc.
 By the late 1980’s Ducati had developed their L twin engines to produce equivalent, if not more power than the 750cc four cylinder bikes.
 This, combined with the packaging and aerodynamic benefits offered by the narrower engines, gave two cylinder machines a significant advantage in superbike racing.
 As the decade progressed, Honda and Suzuki had become aware of this performance advantage and developed their own two cylinder motorcycles to compete.
 These were the Honda RC51 and the Suzuki TL1000R.
 The American Honda team, fielding the RC51, won several races in the 2000 and 2001 seasons with riders Miguel Duhamel and Nicky Hayden.
-By 2002, Honda released an updated version of the RC51, and with this bike, Nicky Hayden went on to win the 2002 Championship.
-Nicky Hayden became the youngest ever rider to win the AMA Superbike Championship, accomplishing the feat at 21 years old.
+By 2002, Honda released an updated version of the RC51, and with this bike, Nicky Hayden went on to win the 2002 championship, becoming the youngest ever rider to win the AMA Superbike Championship, accomplishing the feat at 21 years old.